Cyfrin/solidity-by-example.github.io/src/pages/0.6/sol/Loop/index.md

+---
+title: For and While Loop
+version: 0.6.0
+description: Example of for and while loop in Solidity
+---

 Solidity supports `for`, `while`, and `do while` loops.

 Don't write loops that are unbounded as this can hit the gas limit, causing your transaction to fail.